knative/docs/docs/serving/app-security/security-guard-quickstart.md

     Use released images to update your system to enable Guard:

-    1. Change in config-features the feature named 'queueproxy.mount-podinfo' to `allowed` for example if you are not using an operator, you may update config-features directly using `kubectl edit ConfigMaps -n knative-serving config-features` as follows:
+    1. Change in config-features the feature named 'queueproxy.mount-podinfo' to `allowed` Either update config-features directly using `kubectl edit ConfigMaps -n knative-serving config-features` as follows:

         ```